copyrighthero/pypi.decibel/README.rst

 The Decibel library is a Python DB-API database manager, or to be more precise, a thin wrapper.
 It exposes three methods besides the database instance: `reg` for registering a named statement,`run` for running a registered statement a single time or multiple times, and `__call__` method for executing a query.

 The wrapper can be helpful for it can memorize a statement with a short-hand key, user/developer can then execute the statement with the key instead of the full-blown statement string.
 This way, the statements can be stored and managed else where centrally, ie. `config.ini`.
 So any updates to the statements does not necessarily break the program's functionality.
+If you are interested, the `Utilize Library <https://www.github.com/copyrighthero/Utilize>`_ provides user with config/settings central management functionality, and it uses `Decibel` to provide user with database management.

 Besides the statement management, the library also features a `Result` class used to hold query results.
 It is a subclass of `list` with two properties: `lastrowid` and `rowcount`.